Mayo Clinic Arizona

 Mayo Clinic Arizona Is a World-Renowned Cancer Center

-The Mayo Clinic is a National Cancer Institute (NCI)-designated cancer center with campuses located in Minnesota, Florida and Arizona.
+The Mayo Clinic is a National Cancer Institute-designated cancer center with campuses located in Minnesota, Florida and Arizona.
 The institution exceeds national rates in many quality measures such as mortality and readmission rates.
 A nonprofit worldwide leader in research, education and medical care, Mayo Clinic reinvests all earnings to continually improve these areas while upholding its mission to provide the best care to every patient every day.

 In Arizona, Mayo Clinic emphasizes an integrated, team-based approach to treat more than 90,000 cancer patients per year.
 Excellence in efficiency, experience and access to the latest in diagnostic and treatment technology have made Mayo Clinic Arizona a world-renowned cancer center since it was established in 1987.
 In the span of just a few days, Mayo is capable of assembling a diverse team of medical experts to obtain a diagnosis and create the most effective treatment plan for each patient.

 Cancer patients benefit from the collaboration of Mayo oncologists and hematologists who participate in the clinic’s disease-oriented treatment groups.
-Combining the expertise gained from more than 100 active treatment programs at all three Mayo campuses, each clinic shares resources to offer the latest advances in the prevention, detection and treatment of cancer.
+Combining the expertise gained from more than 100 active treatment programs at all three Mayo campuses, each clinic shares resources to offer the latest advances in the prevention, detection and treatment of mesothelioma cancer.

 Mayo Clinic Arizona’s Division of Hematology/Oncology treats patients with various malignant diseases, including mesothelioma.
 Working closely with surgeons, radiation oncologists and other specialists, Mayo physicians build an individualized treatment plan that can include supportive care, surgery, chemotherapy and radiation therapy.